Haggadah: Authorship

-Another part of the oldest ritual, as is recorded in the Mishnah, is the conclusion of the "Hallel" (up to Psalms 118), and the closing benediction of the hymn "Birkat ha-Shir," which latter the Amoraim explain differently, but which evidently was similar to the benediction thanking God, "who loves the songs of praise," used in the present ritual.
+Another part of the oldest ritual, as is recorded in the Mishnah, is the conclusion of the "Hallel" (up to Psalms 118), and the closing benediction of the hymn "Birkat ha-Shir", which latter the Amoraim explain differently, but which evidently was similar to the benediction thanking God, "who loves the songs of praise," used in the present ritual.

 These blessings, and the narrations of Israel's history in Egypt, based on Deuteronomy 26:5–9 and on Joshua 24:2–4, with some introductory remarks, were added in the time of the early Amoraim in the third century CE.

-In post-Talmudic times, during the era of the Geonim, selections from midrashim were added; most likely Rabbi Amram Gaon (c.
-850) was the originator of the present collection, as he was the redactor of the daily liturgy in the siddur.
-Of these midrashim one of the most important is that of the four children, representing four different attitudes towards why Jews should observe Passover.
+In post-Talmudic times, during the era of the Geonim, selections from midrashim were added.
+The siddur of Rav Amram Gaon (c.
+850) includes one of the earliest examples of the Haggadah, and it served as a foundational source for later iterations.
+Of the midrashim included in Amram Gaon's version, one of the most important is that of the four children, representing four different attitudes towards why Jews should observe Passover.
 This division is taken from the Jerusalem Talmud and from a parallel passage in the Mekhilta of Rabbi Ishmael; it is slightly altered in the present ritual.
 Other rabbinic quotes from the aggadah literature are added, as the story of Eliezer ben Hurcanus, who discussed the Exodus all night with four other rabbis, which tale is found in an altogether different form in the Tosefta.

 While the main portions of the text of the Haggadah have remained mostly the same since their original compilation, there have been some additions after the last part of the text.
 Some of these additions, such as the cumulative songs "One little goat" (חד גדיא) and "Who Knows One?" (אחד מי יודע), which were added sometime in the fifteenth century, gained such acceptance that they became a standard to print at the back of the Haggadah.

 The text of the Haggadah was never fixed in one, final form, as no rabbinic body existed which had authority over such matters.
 Instead, each local community developed its own text.
-A variety of traditional texts took on a standardized form by the end of the medieval era on the Ashkenazi (Eastern European) and Sephardi (Spanish, North African, and Middle Eastern) communities.
+A variety of traditional texts took on a standardized form by the end of the medieval era on the Ashkenazi and Sephardi communities.

 The Karaites and also the Samaritans developed their own Haggadot which they use to the present day.

-During the era of the Enlightenment the European Jewish community developed into groups that reacted in different ways to modifications of the Haggadah.